1996 Indian general election in Andhra Pradesh

-The 1996 Indian general election polls in United Andhra Pradesh were held for 42 seats in the state.
+The 1996 Indian general election in Andhra Pradesh were held for 42 seats in the state.
 The result was a victory for the Indian National Congress which won 22 out of 42 seats.
 This was the first election contested by the TDP since its leader Chandrababu Naidu ousted the party founder N. T. Rama Rao in a palace coup in August 1995 and the latter's untimely death a few months later.